Memorial to RAF West Malling at King’s Hill in Kent

 No matter how ludicrous it might be, a rumour tends to start off in something that could actually be true.
 George W. Bush did not say “the problem with the French is that they don’t have a word for entrepreneur”.
 But with a history of linguistic faux pas, it’s the sort of thing he might have said.
 Thinking of carrots, they are a source of vitamin A which is involved in eye health, even though eating carrots is never going to turn your eyes into night vision scopes.

 The more you hear a rumour the more you will believe it.
-This is true of President Obama apparently having a secret life as a radical muslim, and of carrots conferring night vision powers.
-Carrot vision could be reinforced at most meal times, and on most dark nights.
+The idea of Carrot vision could be reinforced at most meal times, and on most dark nights.

 A wartime poster celebrating the power of carrot night vision – courtesy of the World Carrot Museum

 Rumours reflect the zeitgeist, that is, a potent rumour will concern itself with what people are thinking about anyway.
 They might be thinking about a political candidate in an election, which provides fertile soil for rumours about them.
 In the case of carrots, people were thinking about fighting a war, finding enough food to keep them healthy, and finding their way safely around towns and cities blacked out at night.
 The carrot rumour naturally combines all these things.